liesnikov/extensible-elaborator/paper/main.md

 In particular, the second option allows us to incorporate more involved inference algorithms into the system.
 For example, if we were to implement an erasure inference algorithm as described by @tejiscakDependentlyTypedCalculus2020, we would have to create metavariable annotations (described as "evars" in the paper) that can be instantiated beyond the definition site.
+The downside is that the defintions can change depending on their use and type-checking effectively becomes not per-definition.

 ## The language is only as extensible, as the syntax traversal is ##

 Extensibility via constraints allows for a flexible user-specified control flow as soon as we step into the constraints world.
-But control flow of the main body of the basic language elaborator is fixed by the basic language developer.
+But control flow of the main body of the basic language elaborator is fixed by the basic language.
 For example, consider the following simplified lambda-function type-checking function[^agda-lambda-tc-source] from Agda:

 ``` haskell